Mixed Armistice Commissions: Captain Jack Holly, USMC.

 Captain Jack Holly, USMC joined UNTSO in May 1973, several months before the outbreak of the Yom Kippur War.
 In the period just after the Yom Kippur cease fire was declared, Captain Holly and his OP partner, an Irish UNMO, were on post high on the elevated ridges of Mt.
 Hermon.
 Late one evening, an over-enthusiastic Arab soldier burst on the scene and forced them out of their racks.
 The Arab soldier commenced a gun-point march toward Damascus with both Holly and the Irish UNMO wearing only their skivies.
 Under the security of darkness, the Arab soldier marched them barefoot over very rocky terrain.
-They passed an Israeli strong point, went through Syrian lines, and then walked half way to Damascus.
+They passed an Israeli strong point, went through Syrian lines, and then walked halfway to Damascus.
 Once the Syrian Government realized the situation, both the Irish and U.S. Marine UNMO were returned to UN custody.
 Nevertheless, their feet were severely damaged.
 Captain Holly was in a convalescent status for a prolonged period and the Irish UNMO experienced a nervous breakdown in addition to tremendous physical problems.